jbtamaresgit/msgrtestbot/README.md

 - In your terminal type command npm init to initialise the project
 - Fill in the required fields, make sure you do not change the entry point.
   The default entry point is index.js
-- After filling up the fields, in your terminal type "npm install --save express dotenv ejs body-parser"
+- After filling up the fields, in your terminal type "npm install"
 - This will install express framework.
 EJS for view engine.
 And body-parser to get data from front-end to back-end
 - Create a .env file.
 This is where you are going to store your variables such as your verify token.